Manoj Bharathiraja: Early life and career

 Manoj Kumar was born to director Bharathiraja on 11 September 1976 in Theni, Tamil Nadu, India.
 While aged 8 in school, Manoj learned to play the keyboard and eventually went on to learn guitar and percussion instruments.
 He had a music troupe called Black Snow.
-Before becoming an actor in the Tamil film industry, he quit twelfth grade halfway and worked as an assistant director to his father for Kodi Parakkuthu (1988), Nadodi Thendral (1992), Kizhakku Cheemayile (1993) and Tamizh Selvan (1996) and for noted filmmaker Mani Ratnam in Bombay (1995).
+Before becoming an actor in the Tamil film industry, he quit twelfth grade halfway and worked as an assistant director to his father in Kodi Parakkuthu (1988), Nadodi Thendral (1992), Kizhakku Cheemayile (1993) and Tamizh Selvan (1996) and for noted filmmaker Mani Ratnam in Bombay (1995).
 He studied theatre arts at the University of South Florida.

-He made his acting debut in the 1999 Tamil film Taj Mahal, directed by his father, with himself alongside Riya Sen, who was making her debut as well.
+He made his acting debut in his father's 1999 Tamil film Taj Mahal, playing the lead alongside Riya Sen, who was making her debut as well.
 Bharathiraja wanted to rename his son as Manibharathi for the film but after Manoj's refusal, his original name was retained.
 While shooting for Taj Mahal, Manoj encountered two incidents: for a scene, he had to go thirty feet deep in the water and come out but his foot got stuck due to the underwater brush and was promptly saved by an assistant director after the cameraman noticed him, and while filming a sequence involving horseback riding, Manoj fell off and injured his spine.
 A. R. Rahman gave him the opportunity to sing one of the versions of "Eechi Elumichi" in the film after hearing his work as a playback singer in the yet-to-be released album Pathinaru Vayathinile, which was named after his father's film of the same name.
 The film became a box office failure, although the soundtrack and background score of the film composed by A. R. Rahman was well received by critics as well as audience.